 Glossary of Spinal Terms

-A list of common terms that you may hear during the diagnosis and treatment of your back pain.
-Always ask your nurse or doctor to explain any term you do not understand.
+Welcome to our comprehensive glossary of spinal terms.
+This list includes common terminology you might encounter during the diagnosis and treatment of back pain.
+For a better understanding, always feel free to ask your nurse or doctor to explain any term you find unclear.

 Stiffening of a joint with fibrous or bony tissue buildup across the joint.